28 May Summer Lawn Maintenance Tips

 A mole cricket infestation can be identified by their tunnels which push up soil and grass, as well as the presence of brown and dying grass due to mole cricket feeding habits.
 Billbugs and spittlebugs can be a problem in lawns during the summer as well.
 Signs of a billbug infestation can often be confused with drought or poor irrigation.
 Rule out poor irrigation by conducting the “tug” test.
 Pull up from the middle section of the damaged grass and be sure to grab as much grass blade as possible.
 You should be pulling from the base of the grass blades.
 If it comes up very easily, that is a sign of billbug damage.

-Spittlebugs, however, are easy to spot because they’re usually hopping around the yard.
-Walk through the yard to disturb them and see if you can spot any.
-Another big sign of spittlebugs is by noticing a white, frothy substance in the blades of grass or on garden ornamentals.
-These look like masses of sticky bubbles and they’re produced by spittlebug nymphs hiding from other predators.
+Spittlebugs are easy to spot because they’re usually hopping around the yard.
+Walk through the yard to disturb them and see if you can spot any jumping around.
+Another big sign of spittlebugs is noticing a white, frothy substance in the blades of grass or on garden ornamentals.
+These look like masses of sticky bubbles that are produced by spittlebug nymphs hiding from other predators.
 Nematodes can be a little tricky to spot because they are located below the soil in the roots and they are microscopic.
 Signs included stunted plant growth, premature wilting and the yellowing of leaf blades (chlorosis).

 Some of the insect control products listed below are labeled to treat these common insects.
 Be sure to read the label thoroughly before application.
 Learn more about different types of lawn insects in Insect Identification.